zongruxie4/PuppyGit/my_appeal_to_google.md

 ### my first appeal got rejected by google(without a properly reason), below is my 2nd appeal, still got rejected(tell me appeal over 180days, can not unban)

-if you got alert by google when use my app, you can complain to them: https://support.google.com/googleplay/android-developer/contact/general_contact
+if you got alert by google when using my app, you can complain to them: https://support.google.com/googleplay/android-developer/contact/general_contact

 just tell them they are wrong banned the developer catpuppyapp.